neuralmagic/deepsparse/README.md

 To try out the DeepSparse Enterprise Edition and get a Neural Magic Trial License, complete our [registration form](https://neuralmagic.com/deepsparse-engine-free-trial).
 Upon submission, the license will be emailed immediately to you and your 90-day term starts right then.

 #### Enterprise Edition License
-To learn more about DeepSparse Enterprise Edition pricing, [review our pricing page](https://neuralmagic.wpengine.com/deepsparse-engine-free-trial/).
-Details on how to [contact our Sales team](https://neuralmagic.com/deepsparse-engine/#form) and discuss your use case further for a custom quote are also available.
+To learn more about DeepSparse Enterprise Edition pricing, [contact our Sales team](https://neuralmagic.com/deepsparse-engine/#form) to discuss your use case further for a custom quote.

 ### Installing a License
 <details>